“Marking Up” of Lab Services: Prohibited Under Federal and State Law In Illinois

-Both federal and state law contains specific limitations on the amounts a physician may mark up (i.e., add a profit margin to) his or her cost for diagnostic tests.
+Both federal and state law contains specific limitations on a physician “marking up” (i.e., add a profit margin to) his/her cost when ordering diagnostic tests that are sent to independent labs.
 For patients who are covered under federally funded health plans (Medicare, Medicaid, Tricare, etc.), the anti-markup payment limitation will apply if the performing physician does not “share a practice” with the billing physician who ordered the test.

-If the federal anti-markup payment limitation applies, the billing physician will be paid for the technical component or professional component of the diagnostic test (less any applicable deductibles or coinsurance) the lowest of:
+If the patient is covered under a federally funded plan, the billing physician will be paid for the technical component or professional component of the diagnostic test (less any applicable deductibles or coinsurance) the lowest of:

 1) the performing physician’s net charge to the billing physician;